sailthru/stolos/README.md

 Usage:
 ==============

+This scheduler wraps your application code so it can track job state before and after the application runs.
+Therefore, you should think of running an application hooked into the scheduler like running the application itself.

 In order to run a job, you have to queue it and then execute it.
 You can read from the application's queue and execute code via:

     scheduler --app_name test_scheduler/test_pyspark -h